mayar-mohsen/Customer-Data-Storage/README.md

           This file contains the information of the authenticated user to perform the operations provided by this application.
           Note:
           Data stored in the following format --> id:username:hashed_password

+      > DataBase:
+          In This Script Iam using a MariaDB with a DataBase called CustomerData with a table named CustomerTable containing Data Same as in file customers.db with the following Names: customerID, customerName, customerEmail.

       > Others:
           Other files as checker.sh, sql.sh and the other files contains functions used in the main script.